-The term “social selling” has gained some serious popularity in the recent years.
-Still, few people understand how to build social selling strategy that works and what it takes to implement it.
+The term “social selling” has gained some serious popularity in recent years.
+Still, only a few professionals understand how to build a competent social selling strategy that converts into paying customers and what it takes to implement it.

 To simply define social selling,

-“it’s about using your strong personal or business brand to get your social connects turn into prospects and customers.”
-Great social selling technique may involve both online and offline networks to develop and nurture relationships that would later turn into sales opportunities.
+“it’s about using your personal or business brand strengths to get your social connects turn into prospects and paying customers.”
+A great social selling technique may involve both online and offline networks to develop and nurture relationships that would later turn into sales opportunities and business collaborations.
 The way consumers are relying upon social media to make their buying decisions, networks like facebook, twitter and Linkedin are making an important elements of social selling.

-Social selling is a subtle yet effective option because the social B2B buyer is more senior, comes with a larger budget, makes purchases often, and has more control over the decision.
-By implementing social selling strategies properly, you can cut larger deals through shorter selling cycles – and this can increase revenue up to 15%.
+Social selling is a subtle yet effective selling methodology because the social B2B buyer is more senior, comes with a larger budget, makes purchases often, and has more control over the decision.
+By implementing social selling skills and strategies properly, you can cut larger deals through shorter selling cycles – and this can increase revenue up to 15%.

 1. Be Clear About Your Social Selling Strategy

 You need to be clear about what outcomes you want to achieve through your social selling approach.